makeitrepeatable/aks-appgateway-demo/README.md

 * ACR
 * KeyVault (plus App Config if you don't like storing non-secrets in KeyVault)
-* A service Principal/App registration (client ID & client secret in KV) ** This will need owner opermissions in order to create & manage Managed Identities
+* A service Principal/App registration (client ID & client secret in KV)
+* A storage account to manage remote Terraform state ** This will need owner opermissions in order to create & manage Managed Identities

 In Azure DevOps you'll need: